chayansurana3/FITIFY-Fitness-Tracker/README.md

 # 🚀 FITIFY - Fitness Tracking Website 🚀

-FITIFY is a fitness tracking website built using Node.js, Express, HTML, CSS, and JavaScript.
-It provides various features for tracking and managing fitness-related information.
+FITIFY is a fitness tracking website built using HTML, CSS, Javascript, Node.js, Express.
+It provides various features for calculating, tracking and managing your fitness-related information.
 It is designed to help you in your fitness journey by providing powerful tools to track your progress.

 ## Table of Contents
 - [Screenshorts](#screenshorts)